glangmead/longhead/content/posts/2025-09-22-game-state-swift.md

 }
 ```

-I wanted to use a tuple for `piecePosition`, i.e. `case piecePosition((Piece, Board))`, since it's a pair after all, but I need to use types that conform to `Hashable` (to put them in sets-of-actions) and tuples don't conform, so fine we'll use a helper struct `PiecePosition`.
+I wanted to use a tuple for `piecePosition`, i.e. `case piecePosition((Piece, (Column, Int)))`, since it's a pair after all, but I need to use types that conform to `Hashable` (to put them in sets-of-actions) and tuples don't conform, so fine we'll use a helper struct `PiecePosition`.

 That's where I am so far.
 I'll keep implementing "Can't Stop" and some lenses for it next.